How to get tickets for Glastonbury 2024

 If you missed out on Glastonbury tickets this year, here’s how you can be in with a chance of securing them in 2024

-Glastonbury returns this June – meaning 210,000 lucky punters will flock to Worthy Farm for four days of music.
+Thousands of music fans are arriving at Worthy Farm in Somerset, after Glastonbury co-organisers Michael and Emily Eavis opened the festival gates.
 The festival is now in its 51st year, taking place between Wednesday 21 to Sunday 25 June.

 Known for being one of the hardest festivals to get into, securing Glastonbury tickets can be a tough task.
 For those that missed out on tickets for this year, here’s everything you need to know so you can be as prepared as possible in the race for 2024.